 Named one of the top 20 “world-changing” ideas by Scientific American magazine, property assessed clean energy (PACE) is a simple, effective way to pay over time for a wide range of energy and water saving, renewable generation and climate resiliency improvements to our built environment—which has all sorts of benefits.
 According to the EPA, improving the energy efficiency of your home or business can help lower high utility bills, improve comfort and reduce greenhouse gas emissions.
 And by improving your home’s energy and water efficiency, you may be able to increase its value.

 While PACE programs are enabled by state legislation and must be approved by your local government, YgreneWorks is not a government program.

 Hundreds of energy and water saving PACE-eligible improvements (and associated installation costs) qualify under YgreneWorks, including energy-efficient heating and cooling, windows, doors, roofing, insulation and ducts, pool pumps, water heaters, drought tolerant landscaping and solar.
-In certain areas, PACE financing is used to install electric vehicle charging stations, and to make seismic upgrades and wind/hurricane protection improvements.
+In certain areas, PACE financing is used to install electric vehicle charging stations, make water conservation and seismic upgrades, as well as storm and wind protection improvements.